ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Relying Party.
-Code footprint and attack surface area can be minimized by using a serialization format for which the Relying Party already needs a parser to support the protocol between the Attester and Relying Party, which may be an existing standard or widely deployed resource access protocol Such minimization is especially important if the Relying Party is a constrained node.
+Code footprint and attack surface area can be minimized by using a serialization format for which the Relying Party already needs a parser to support the protocol between the Attester and Relying Party, which may be an existing standard or widely deployed resource access protocol.
+Such minimization is especially important if the Relying Party is a constrained node.